arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-07-26-interview-ryan-bethancourt-ceo-of-wild-earth.md

 So I thought ‘That sucks.’
 There are millions of animals that die every single day and [it’s messing up our planet](//www.cell.ag/3-ways-cell-ag-can-help-save-the-environment).
 This is an emergency here.
 I’m a believer in capitalism.
 I think that startups and entrepreneurship can do a lot of good.
 It’s done a lot of bad in the past in some ways, but I think it’s a tool.
 I believe it can do a lot of good.

+> > _"You don't have to have industrial animal agriculture anymore.
+In the next ten years that will be obsolete"_

 I met Isha Datar from [New Harvest](//www.new-harvest.org) for another startup.
 Isha basically said, “Hey, I heard of these two guys, one scientist and one new grad named Arturo (Art for short).
 They would like to make an egg white company.”
 I thought that was cool and said I’ll talk to them.

 She connected me, and I asked them what they want to do.
 They said that they’re not sure.
 Art said something like if I don’t do a startup I’m going to go get a job at a bank or something.
 And I said, “Yeah don’t do that.”